4z3/soap-catalyst/README.md

     node soap-catalyst http://localhost:8080 $my_wsdl_file_or_url

-  The server will stay in the foreground and print debugging messages to stdout.
+  *Note: The server will print debug messages to stdout.
+  Use another terminal to invoke operations.*

 ### Invoke Operations with [cURL](http://curl.haxx.se/)